novuhq/novu/docs/docs/channels/push/fcm.md

   </TabItem>
 </Tabs>

-Before triggering the notification to a subscriber(user) with push as a step in workflow, make sure you have added subscriber(user) device token as follows:-
+Before triggering the notification to a subscriber(user) with push as a step in the workflow, make sure you have added the subscriber's(user's) device token as follows:-

 ```typescript
 import { Novu, PushProviderIdEnum } from '@novu/node';